ViktorGakis/Projects/readme.md

-# Machine Learning/Data Analysis projects
+# Projects Repo

-In this repo there is a collection of Machine Learning/Data Analysis projects.
+In this repo there is a collection of Projects from Machine Learning, Data Analysis and Quant Finance projects.

-The context of the data used may vary from finance to patient data to movie ratings etc.